Thejus-Paul/Result-Scanner/README.md

 # Result-Scanner

-This is an application that can extract data from result PDF given by KTU.
+This is an application that can extract data from result PDF given by KTU.(*currently for Rajagiri IT students only*)

 ## Installation
 1. Install python 2.7